 What skills/technologies help you succeed?

 As an illustrator I use the standard suite of Adobe products, (Illustrator, Photoshop) as well as an iPad/Procreate for quick digital sketching.
 For more experimental projects I try to make use of analog materials and techniques like graphite, pen and ink, collage, risograph printing, etc.

 The main skill that’s served me well over the years has been a willingness to learn and try new things.
-It’s easy to get stuck in the same routine and process, so taking whatever opportunity I can to try something new helps keep me engaged in the process and grow as a creative.
+It’s easy to get stuck in the same routine and process.
+Taking whatever opportunity I can to try something new helps keep me engaged in the process and grow as a creative.

-Cross-functional collaboration to create new images and illustrations that I wouldn’t have been able to come up with on my own — working with visual designers, developers, photographers, product designers, and writers has generated more interesting results than I could ever create on my own.
+Cross-functional collaboration to create new images and illustrations that I wouldn’t have been able to come up with on my own — working with visual designers, developers, photographers, product designers, and writers has generated more interesting results than I could ever create solo.

 What are the biggest challenges you face in this role?

 Successfully communicating my vision to those around me.
 As a creative, it’s always challenging to present your work in such a way that others can visualize what you see in your head.
 Also time-management!
 When you’re constantly generating creative work, it’s important to build in enough time for ideas to bake properly so you can create your best stuff.

 What teams/individuals do you work with cross-functionally?
 Can you give an example of a time when you collaborated with another group/individual?

 Basically every project I work on is cross-functional.
 I work with product designers and UX writers to create illustrations for our various products, I work with other designers and creatives on editorial images, and I work on blog illustrations with our marketing and communications team.

 What’s an area where you’re trying to grow in your illustrator role?